 After dinner they’d go down the lobby bar, where she’d have a gin and club soda and he’d have a rum and diet cola.
 She’d have three, and he’d have four.
 The bar was garnished in dark stained oak and draped in hyacinth and lilac velvets.
 The clientele came and left in pairs.
 The men wore charcoal suits and lavender ties, crisply starched eggshell shirts and freshly shined leather shoes.
-The women wore identical dresses, rich cuts in shades of plum to complement the men and the upholstery, low-cut nearly to the navel revealing brilliant dangling jewelry, ample décolletage and playful seductive freckles.
+The women wore identical dresses, rich cuts in shades of plum to compliment the men and the upholstery, low-cut quite nearly to the navel revealing brilliant dangling jewellery, ample décolletage and playful seductive freckles.
 The two would drink their drinks and speak quiet thoughts of insignificance to their reflections in the mirror behind the bar.
 Someone playing the piano would play something on the piano.
 The bartender would say something about the weather, or the local sports franchise, or the weather.
 A familiar man in a trilby hat and a mulberry scarf would sit alone in the corner.
 It would become later, and they’d return to their room and go to sleep.

-This morning he makes his way to the second-floor supply room, where he gathers his wares.
-Two buckets, one filled three quarters full with a one-to-twenty mix of concentrated floor cleaner and water.
+This morning he makes his way to the second floor supply room, where he gathers his wares.
+Two buckets, one filled three-quarters full with a one-to-twenty mix of concentrated floor cleaner and water.
 One with just hot water.
 One mop.
 Four green towels.
 Four white cloths.
-Three blue streakless rags.
+Three blue streak-less rags.
 One can of stainless steel cleaner.
 Two sets of rubber gloves.
 After that he makes his way to the lobby.

 He begins with the toilets, and moves on to the countertops, the sinks and the faucets.
 He saves the mirrors for last.
-He uses hot water only, making one round of the mirrors with a blue streakless rag, and then a second round with the white cloth, which with the correct applied force, dries the mirrors clean and streak-free.
+He uses hot water only, making one round of the mirrors with a blue streak-less rag, and then a second round with the white cloth, which with the correct applied force, dries the mirrors clean and streak free.

 Satisfied with the mirrors he mops the floors.
 He first makes a round with the soaped mop, sure to scrub hard at each hardened stain.
 Then, after being careful to rinse the soaped mop well, he lets it sit for a brief moment in the second bucket of hot water.
 In this moment he thinks of nothing.